Date

 When you hear “free inspection,” it’s easy to be a little skeptical.
 You might wonder if it’s just a quick glance from the curb followed by a sales pitch.
 But a truly professional roof inspection is a detailed assessment of your entire roofing system, designed to give you a clear picture of its health.
 A reputable contractor uses this opportunity to build trust by providing real value and expertise.
 From the shingles on top to the decking underneath, a thorough inspection covers several key areas to identify existing issues and spot potential problems before they become expensive headaches.
 It’s a comprehensive check-up for one of the most important parts of your home.

-A Full Visual Assessment
+A Top-to-Bottom Visual Check

 The inspection starts with a detailed, hands-on look at the roof itself.
 A professional will get up on your roof to examine the condition of your roofing materials, whether you have standard composition shingles, cedar shake, or metal.
 They’ll look for common signs of wear and tear like cracked, curling, or missing shingles.
 The inspector also checks for issues with flashing around chimneys, vents, and skylights, as these are common spots for leaks to start.
 They will assess the overall structure, check for proper ventilation, and identify any areas where water might be pooling.
 This comprehensive visual check is the foundation for understanding your residential roofing system’s current condition.